DavidRaab/website/content/posts/2023-10-20-perl-vs-javascript-scalar-and-list-context.md

 It also somehow makes sense that the `max` function is part as a `List` function, and not part of the `Math` package if you think about it.
 There also could be different `max` functions for different data-structures or not?

+In F#, you will never face the problem to pass a List to a *variable argument* function, because they don't exists.
+You don't need stuff like `apply`.
+You always pass an Array/List to a function or expect those when you write your own function.
+And even if you call a *variable argument* method defined in C#.
+F# allows you to pass an array instead.
+Because that is actually how C# implemented *variable arguments*.

 If everything only takes list, and returns list, then the language becomes much more simpler.
 As always, adding more features to a language just makes a language more complex.

 In F# it also allows another feature instead. *Partial application* in a language like F# is only possible because: